vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 - Alignment perspective: Safety and corrigibility require explicit modelling of preferences, goals, and uncertainty.

 Taken together these viewpoints converge on a hybrid thesis: future AI must integrate learned perceptual grounding with structured, inspectable reasoning to achieve robustness, generalisation, safety, and alignment in critical domains.
 The practical payoff is concrete: constraints, modular decomposition, explicit goals, and verifiable properties become first-class architectural components.

-### 9. Why Hybrid AI Now?

-Three converging forces make hybrid AI urgent today: (i) diminishing returns from scaling alone; (ii) governance needs for auditability, fairness, and assurance; (iii) integration pressures from multi‑modal biomedical data.
-Hybrid AI encodes invariants, fuses modalities, and embeds neural components within logic‑ and constraint‑guided scaffolds.
-Model checking illustrates a mature symbolic instrument composable with neural methods for explainable, dependable imaging analytics.

-In summary, hybrid AI is not a compromise; it is an evidence‑based synthesis responding to long‑observed limitations.
-By combining structured abstraction with flexible perception, we move toward systems capable of trustworthy, generalisable, and ethically aligned operation in complex domains such as medical imaging.

 # Historical Connections Between Logic and Artificial Intelligence